-- 19997.10 An employee displaced by an employee with return rights may demote in lieu of layoff. - 19997.11 Establishes reemployment lists for laid-off or demoted employees. - 19997.12 Guarantees same step of salary range upon recertification after layoff or demotion. - 19997.13 Requires thirty (30) days written notice prior to layoff and not more than sixty (60) days after seniority computed. - 19998 Employees affected by layoff due to managementinitiated changes should receive assistance in finding other placement in State service.
+19997.9 Provides for salary at maximum step on displacement by another employee's demotion, provided such salary does not exceed the salary received when demoted.
+19997.10 An employee displaced by an employee with return rights may demote in lieu of layoff.
+19997.11 Establishes reemployment lists for laid-off or demoted employees.
+19997.12 Guarantees same step of salary range upon recertification after layoff or demotion.
+19997.13 Requires thirty (30) days written notice prior to layoff and not more than sixty (60) days after seniority computed.
+19998 Employees affected by layoff due to management-initiated changes should receive assistance in finding other placement in State service.
+21. Incompatible Activities 19990 Requires each appointment power to determine activities which are incompatible, in conflict with, or inimical to their employees' duties; provides for identification of and prohibite such activities. provides for identification of and prohibits such activities.
+22. Use of State Time 19991 Provides State time for taking civil service examinations, including employment interviews, for eligibles on employment lists, or attending a meeting at DPA or SPB on certain matters.
+25 BU 7 01-03 23.
+Training 19995.1 Provides for the prescription of conditions for training of State employees.
+19995.2 Provides for counseling and training programs for employees whose positions are to be eliminated by automation, technological or management-initiated changes.
+19995.3 Provides for Department of Rehabilitation to retrain and refer disabled State employees to positions in State service.
+5.3 Publication of Contract Each party shall be responsible for printing a sufficient number of copies of the Contract to meet its own needs.
+5.4 Severance Should any provision of this Contract be found unlawful by a court of competent jurisdiction or invalidated by subsequently enacted legislation, the remainder of the Contract shall continue in force.

-22. Incompatible Activities

-19990 Requires each appointment power to determine activities which are incompatible, in conflict with, or inimical to their employees' duties; provides for identification of and prohibits such activities.

-23. Use of State Time

-19991 Provides State time for taking civil service examinations, including employment interviews, for eligibles on employment lists, or attending a meeting of DPA or SPB on certain matters.

-24. Training

-- 19995.1 Provides for the prescription of conditions for training of State employees. - 19995.2 Provides for counseling and training programs for employees whose positions are to be eliminated by automation, technological or management-initiated changes. - 19995.3 Provides for Department of Rehabilitation to retrain and refer disabled State employees to positions in State service.

-25. Fire Fighters

-- 19886 Provides for the definition of Fire Fighter. - 19886.1 Provides for workers' compensation benefits for Fire Fighters while performing his or her duties anywhere in this State. - 19886.2 Places limitations on benefits for Fire Fighters performing prohibited acts or acting for compensation from one other than the State.

-5.3 Publication of Contract

-Each party shall be responsible for printing a sufficient number of copies of the Contract to meet its own needs.

-5.4 Severance

-Should any provision of this Contract be found unlawful by a court of competent jurisdiction or invalidated by subsequently enacted legislation, the remainder of the Contract shall continue in force.
 Upon occurrence of such an event, the parties shall meet and confer as soon as practical to renegotiate the invalidated provision(s).

-5.5 Non-Discrimination

-A. The State employer and CAUSE agree that neither party will discriminate against any Unit 7 employee on the basis of age, sex, race, religious creed, color, national origin, ancestry, marital status, physical handicap, sexual orientation, or political affiliation, and agree to take such action as necessary to assure that this purpose is achieved.
+5.5 Non-Discrimination A. The State employer and CAUSE agree that neither party will discriminate against any Unit 7 employee on the basis of age, sex, race, religious creed, color, national origin, ancestry, marital status, physical handicap, sexual orientation, or political affiliation, and agree to take such action as necessary to assure that this purpose is achieved.
 B. Alleged violations of this Section shall not be grievable under the grievance procedure contained in Article 6 of this Contract.
 Complaints alleging discrimination shall be appealed through the State Personnel Board's Discrimination Complaint Procedure.

-5.6 Department Defined

-For the purposes of this contract, in recognition of the statutory constraints governing the Department of Consumer Affairs, the word "department" shall mean each Board, Bureau, Commission, Committee or other similarly constituted body exercising powers within the Department of Consumer Affairs.

-ARTICLE 6 - GRIEVANCE AND ARBITRATION PROCEDURE
+5.6 Department Defined For the purposes of this contract, in recognition of the statutory constraints governing the Department of Consumer Affairs, the word "department" shall mean each Board, Bureau, Commission, Committee or other similarly constituted body exercising powers within the Department of Consumer Affairs.
+ARTICLE 6 - GRIEVANCE AND ARBITRATION PROCEDURE 6.1 Purpose A. This grievance procedure shall be used to process and resolve grievances arising under this Contract and employment-related complaints.
+26 BU 7 BU .

-6.1 Purpose

-A. This grievance procedure shall be used to process and resolve grievances arising under this Contract and employment-related complaints.

-B. The purposes of this procedure are:
+01-03 B. The purposes of this procedure are: